CoyAce/wi/conn.md

 Transfer multiple packets reliably in order with SACK-based acknowledgment.

 **Key Logic**:
-1. Send all packets sequentially, last one with IsFinal=true
+1. Send all packets sequentially as pre-marshalled byte slices
+2. Last packet implicitly marks completion (no explicit FIN block number)
-2. Wait for SACK from receiver
+3. Wait for SACK from receiver
+4. On SACK received: if block > finalBlock, all acknowledged; otherwise resend specific packet
-3. On timeout: resend FIN packet (not immediately after data)
+5. On timeout: resend FIN packet to prompt completion (not immediately after data)
-4. Resend unacknowledged packets based on SACK feedback
-5. Continue until all packets acknowledged or max retries exceeded
+6. Continue until all packets acknowledged or max retries exceeded
+7. No RTO increase on timeout (removed for faster delivery)

 ### 3.10 Request Processing